Marsha I. Lester

 Marsha Isack Lester is an American physical chemist and the Edmund J. Kahn Distinguished Professor of Chemistry at the University of Pennsylvania.
 Lester uses both theoretical and experimental methods to study the physical chemistry of volatile organic compounds present in the Earth's atmosphere.
 Her work focuses on the hydroxyl radical and Criegee intermediates.

 Education

 Lester graduated from William Allen High School in Allentown, Pennsylvania.
 In 1976, she received a B.A. from Douglass Residential College, an institution for women at Rutgers University–New Brunswick.
-In 1981, she earned her Ph.D. from Columbia University in the laboratory of George Flynn.
+In 1981, she earned her Ph.D. from Columbia University in the laboratory of George W. Flynn.
 Her thesis was Vibrational Relaxation Dynamics in Bulk Gases and Supersonic Molecular Beams.
 From 1981 to 1982, she performed postdoctoral work as a National Science Foundation fellow at Bell Laboratories.

 Career

 Lester was the chair of the Division of Laser Science of the American Physical Society.
 She also worked for American Chemical Society and was the chair of the Department of Energy's Council for Chemical and Biochemical Sciences.

 She is currently a professor at University of Pennsylvania in Philadelphia, where she was the first female chair of the department of chemistry from 2005 to 2009.
 She has been awareded the Edmund J. and Louise W. Kahn Award in the Natural Sciences.
 She is the founder and currently chair of the Penn Forum for Women Faculty, a group formed to support female faculty at the university.
 Lester was editor of the Journal of Chemical Physics until 2019.